Hugh Grenier: Religious patronage

 In 1154, Hugh granted a piece of land at Chaco to the Hospitallers.
 In 1163 he gave them Zafaria and Albeira in exchange for Altafia, a property previously donated to them by his grandfather, Eustace I. In 1166 he sold them the casale at Hadedun for 2,000 bezants.
 He also donated to them the coastal hilltop Turris Salinarum (Saltworks Tower), a donation later confirmed by his son.

 In 1160, Hugh bestowed land and revenues on Santa Maria Latina for the benefit of the souls of his father and grandfather, who were buried there.
-That same year he donated a house and some lands to the Order of Saint Lazarus, of which his brother Eustace (II) was a monk.
+That same year he donated a house and some lands to the Order of Saint Lazarus.
 In 1166, Hugh sold land at Feissa (Khirbat al-Dafīs) and confirmed his father and grandfather's gifts to the Order of the Holy Sepulchre in return for 400 bezants.

 Family

-Hugh married Isabelle, daughter of John Goman, and she appears with him in five of his charters.
-She bore him two sons and a daughter: Guy, Walter II and Julianne, all three succeeding to the fief of Caesarea in turn.
+Hugh married Isabelle (Elizabeth), daughter of John Goman (Gothmann), and she appears with him in five of his charters.
+They had two sons and a daughter: Guy, Walter II and Juliana, all three succeeding to the fief of Caesarea in turn.
+The Lignages d'Outremer mentions only Walter and Julianne.
 In 1161, Hugh approved a sale made by his father-in-law.
 After Hugh's death, his widow married Baldwin of Ibelin.

 Hugh died between May 1168, when he witnessed a royal charter at Acre, and July 1174, when his eldest son signed a charter as lord of Caesarea.